@azure-tools/typespec-client-generator-core

 Name Type Description

-alternate Scalar The alternate type you want applied to the target.
-Only scalar types are supported.
+alternate unknown The alternate type to apply to the target.

 scope valueof string The language scope you want this decorator to apply to.
 If not specified, will apply to all language emitters.